 Numbers 2 and 1 (tie): Kingda Ka and Top Thrill Dragster

-Kinda Ka is at Six Flags Great Adventure
+Kinda Ka is at Six Flags Great Adventure, and Top Thrill Dragster is at Cedar Point.

 If tall and fast equates to scary, it’s no wonder these two top the list.
 At 456 feet and 128 mph for Kingda Ka and 420 feet and 120 mph for Top Thrill Dragster, they’ve got the stats to scare anyone silly.
 The similar rides use hydraulic launch systems to rocket their startled passengers up and over 90-degree tophat towers.
 In a word: yikes.

 Not Rated: Skyscraper at Skyplex in Orlando, Florida

-It's not scheduled to open until 2019 or later, but when it does, Skyscraper will likely take the top spot on the scariest roller coasters hit parade.
+It’s not open yet, but Skyscraper would likely take the top spot on the scariest roller coasters hit parade.
 At 550 feet, the “polercoaster” would handily beat Kingda Ka as the world's tallest coaster.
-It will use a 90-degree lift hill in the center of its tower to quickly bring its single-car trains to the nosebleed level.
+It would use a 90-degree lift hill in the center of its tower to quickly bring its single-car trains to the nosebleed level.
 It would be crazy enough to be accelerating, twisting, and turning as the cars make their way down the outside of the tower, but Skyscraper is designed to include inversions.
 That’s right: Intrepid riders would be flipped head over heels more than 500 feet in the air.